sendanor/dldb/README.md

 The bundled compiled backend does not have installable dependencies except Node v14 LTS and NPM command.

+Clone it from Github using `git clone https://github.com/sendanor/dldb.git dldb` and start the node using command `npm start`.

+...or install it from the NPM: `npm install dldb` and start the node using `dldbd` command.

 ### Building the node backend

 Building is not strictly necessary, since the git repository includes already compiled dist directory.